 Receivables are primarily comprised of securities failed to deliver with affiliates and balances due from affiliates who have direct access to futures markets to which the Company does not.
 Payables are primarily comprised of balances due to affiliates who do not have direct access to futures markets to which the Company has access.
-The remainder of these balances includes clearing fees, underwriting fees, rebates and fees for support and services or shared resources.
+The remainder of these balances includes clearing fees, underwriting fees, rebates and fees.